ialbert/bio/md/bio-data.md

 ### Local data

 There is an  automated data storage in `bio` that makes using data from NCBI quite convenient.
-But before we even go ther let's make it clear that `bio` can read and process data from local file just as well.
-If you have a genbank or fasta file you can use that as input:
+But before we even go ther let's make it clear that `bio` can read and process data from local files just fine.
+If you have a genbank or fasta file you can use that as input.
+Here we turn a genbank file into gff:

-    bio  mydata.gb --fasta
+    bio  mydata.gb --gff

-Moreover there is a so called command line input of data (`-i`) where the data is read as listed on the command line:
+Moreover there is a so called command line input of data (`-i`) where the data may be listed at the command line:

     bio ATGAATATATAC -i --translate

-will operate on the sequence listed as if it were a DNA sequence:
+The above command will operate on the sequence as if it were stored in a FASTA file to produce:

     >S1 translated DNA
     MNIY